daftspunk/pond/README.md

 Assets (images) are currently copied only once, when `watch` command starts.
 Restart `watch` after changing assets.
 This will be automated later.

 Also, assets can be copied manually by running `npm run copy-assets`.

+## Packaging

+The packaging process creates distributive installers. macOS installer should be built in macOS, and Windows installer - in Windows.
+The outer directory hosts the SDK flavor of NW.js, which can't be used for packaging.
+That's why there's the `nw-normal` directory, which contains a normal NW.js flavor.

+* Build the application with `npm run build`.
+* Execute `npm run release`.
+This will create an installer file specific to the platform in the `releases` directory.

+Packaging copies `index.html`, `package.json` files and `dist` directory from the `app` directory to the final archive.
+If other files must be copied, update `tasks/util.js`.

 ## Coding standards